Create an Application with SAP Build Apps

-- How to create a no-code project with SAP AppGyver
+- How to create a no-code project with SAP Build Apps

-- How to add and edit visual elements in the AppGyver Composer tool
+- How to add and edit visual elements in the SAP Build Apps Composer tool

-In this mission you will learn how to create a no-code application using the SAP ‘AppGyver’ Composer tool on SAP BTP.
+In this mission you will learn how to create a no-code application using the SAP Build Apps Composer tool.
 The application you create will enable you to scan a barcode on a smartphone and retrieve information from a public API.
-To do this, you will need to download the ‘AppGyver’ Preview app (available through iTunes and Google Play store) and sign up for an account using the same email address that your SAP BTP account uses.
+To do this, you will need to download the Preview app (available through iTunes and Google Play store).

 The application you’ll create across the tutorials will read barcodes from food packaging and display information about the product using the Open Food Facts API: